io-gui/io/docs/deep-dive.md

 | observe | `boolean` | `false` | Enables object observer |
 | reflect | `boolean` | `false` | Reflects property to attribute |

-We already covered `value` and `type` in exampes above.
-Now lets dig into the other fields.
+We already covered `value` and `type` in examples above.
+Now let's dig into the other fields.

 **`reactive`** field is `true` by default and it enables all of the reactive callbacks and events that happen when a property value changes.
 You can disable it if you don't need reactivity.
 Disabling it will also prevent data binding to that property.